Causal machine learning methods and use of cross-fitting in settings with high-dimensional confounding

 The motivating example draws on data from the Barwon Infant Study (BIS), a birth cohort study with antenatal recruitment, conducted in the south-east of Australia. \cite{Vuillermin2015CohortStudy} Infants included in the study were reviewed at multiple time points in early life (including at birth, 12 months, and 4 years of age).
 Further details regarding eligibility, recruitment criteria and measures obtained for BIS are provided elsewhere. \cite{Vuillermin2015CohortStudy}

 One focus area for research in BIS is the developmental origins of cardiovascular disease (CVD).
 There is growing evidence for a role of inflammation in CVD. \cite{Sorriento2019InflammationFindings,DeWeerdt2021InflammationEnough} Chiesa et al \cite{Chiesa2022GlycoproteinYoung} found that inflammation (as measured by a biomarker called Glycoprotein acetyls (GlycA) obtained directly from blood samples) was associated with adverse cardiovascular profiles in adolescence, and also predicted future risk.
 In adults, pulse wave velocity (PWV), a measure of arterial stiffness (higher PWV can indicate greater arterial stiffness), has been shown to predict CVD events. \cite{Sutton-Tyrrell2005ElevatedAdults, Sequi-Dominguez2020AccuracyMeta-Analysis} It is therefore of interest to examine the effect of early life inflammation on PWV at a later age in childhood (post infancy).
 The motivating example focusses specifically on the following research question: \textit{What is the effect of early life inflammation, as measured by GlycA in 1-year-old infants, on PWV at 4 years of age?} We standardise the outcome (PWV) in the BIS data, and consider GlycA as a dichotomous exposure, indicating either high or low inflammation.
 We dichotomise the exposure to make results relevant for the majority of applications that currently focus on binary exposures.
-The specific GlycA concentration threshold above which inflammation is considered high in infants remains unclear in the literature.
-We somewhat arbitrarily dichotomised GlycA at its 75th percentile.
+The literature has not established a definitive cutoff for GlycA that would be indicative of high inflammation in infants so we examined the impact of having inflammation in the top quartile of the distribution, dichotomising GlycA at the 75th percentile.